Home » 21 Day New Zealand Self Drive Tour Packages »

 Continue south through dense rainforest towards New Zealand’s most famous glaciers.

-While in Franz Josef you may wish to soak in the Glacier Hot Pools, nestled in lush rainforest in a haven of natural tranquility.
-You can walk to the terminal face of Franz Josef Glacier to take a look at the ice, or enjoy one of the local walks.
+While in Franz Josef you may can walk to the terminal face of Franz Josef Glacier to take a look at the ice, or enjoy one of the local walks.
 In Franz Josef township you have the chance to see New Zealand’s rarest kiwi at the West Coast Wildlife Centre, a unique and interactive experience that brings together nature, conservation, and wildlife all under one roof.

 Stay 1 night in Franz Josef.